gurustron/playground/csharp/KafkaPlayground/Readme.md

 remove `--from-beginning` to get only new ones since start

-Stopped at 2.3.2 Topics overview - p.
-51
+Stopped at 2.4 Various source code packages and what they do p.55